► First drive in the new Ford Focus ST

 Back on Track 7, there’s a big difference in handling too.
 Lift your foot from the throttle mid-corner in Normal mode and the ESC system subtly prevents any kind of waywardness, keeping the car entirely under control.
 In Race, the Focus pivots neatly into oversteer, aided by the electronic settings for the stability control, dampers and diff – but it remains safe and controllable.

 Likewise there’s a big difference in the way the car sounds, with plenty of pops and crackles on the overrun in Sport.
 As is becoming standard practice throughout the performance car industry, the engine’s sound is enhanced using the car’s speaker system, taking the natural frequencies of its engine note and amplifying them – bassier at low revs, with a more aggressive edge at higher revs.

-Ford says the previous ST’s tendency to torque-steer has been reduced by a system linked to both the e-LSD and the electric power steering which applies counter-torque (not counter-steering) to keep the steering calm under power.
-It’s a system already present in the Fiesta ST which works well.
-We’ll need to get behind the wheel to know for sure how it feels in the Focus ST.
+And that torque-steer is all but banished.
+It has been reduced by a system linked to both the e-LSD and the electric power steering which applies counter-torque (not counter-steering) to keep the steering calm under power.
+It’s a system already present in the Fiesta ST, and it works well in the Focus.